SignalK/specification/gitbook-docs/access_requests.md

 The server should then provide a process for an administrator to review and approve or deny the request.

-In the mean time, a device should poll the server using the `requestId` in the response above to see if it has been granted access and get the token.
+In the meantime, a device should poll the server using the `requestId` in the response above to see if it has been granted access and get the token.

 ### Response to a Pending Request